Jahia/OSGi-modules-samples/interceptor-samples/README.md

-# Jahia Background Job with OSGi
+# Jahia Interceptor with OSGi

-This repository contains samples of Background Job declared with OSGi
+This repository contains samples of Interceptor declared with OSGi

 ## How to test it